 In the crypto space, pseudonymity is precious, but most big exchanges require customers to fulfill KYC verification to access their services or increase their capabilities.
 Most users also believe these businesses leverage their personal information in untoward ways, such as to sell them to advertisers.

 As we have seen above, data breaches are fairly common.
 This worries more than one user, as criminals can access sensitive information like credit card details or addresses by hacking into financial institutions' databases.

-Since KYC&AML practices require users to provide sensitive information to third parties, individuals are worried over companies' ability to keep their data safe and away from the reach of fraudsters.
+Since these regulatory policies require users to provide sensitive information to third parties, individuals are worried over companies' ability to keep their data safe and away from the reach of fraudsters.
 It’s worth noting that data is often not just reviewed once and then discarded, but goes on to form part of data bases forever.